-- a) Corporate complaints (complaints about any other Council service excluding Adult and Children's Social Care) are dealt with under the Council's Corporate Complaints, Compliments and Comments Procedure. - b) Adult and children's social care services are required by law to have their own complaints procedures.
-You can make a complaint, compliment or comment about an adult or children's social care service whether that service is provided directly by the Council or by a contracted agency or care home on behalf of the Council.

-To make a complaint contact the Complaints and Information Governance Team, see contact details in section 2.
+- (a) Corporate complaints (complaints about any other Council service excluding Adult and Children's Social Care) are dealt with under the Council's Corporate Complaints, Compliments and Comments Procedure. - (b) Adult and children's social care services are required by law to have their own complaints procedures.
+You can make a complaint, compliment or comment about an adult or children's social care service whether that service is provided directly by the Council or by a contracted agency or care home on behalf of the Council. - (c) We will deal with complaints about the exercise of our public health functions in accordance with the NHS Bodies and Local Authorities (Partnership Arrangements, Care Trusts, Public Health and Local Healthwatch) Regulations 2012. - (d) To make a complaint contact the Complaints and Information Governance Team, see contact details in section 2.